1622546555 shutterstock 598982330.png?w=60&h=60&dpr=1

 Altitude Preparation

-• Schedule practice hikes or day treks on hilly ground to recreate the?challenges of the trek.
+• Schedule practice hikes or day treks on hilly ground to recreate the challenges of the trek.

 • Progress into walking with a light backpack to build up stamina.